cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 # Footnotes

 [^1]: Whitfield Diffie and Martin Hellman, "New Directions in Cryptography", _IEEE Transactions on Information Theory_, Vol. 22, No. 6, November 1976, pp. 644-654.

+[^2]: In symmetric encryption, sometimes the keys are actually different but still connected in a way that is easy to figure out.

 [//]: # (Enable Latex support, see https://zjuwhw.github.io/2017/06/04/MathJax.html)